 Calibrated multispectral methods offer the ability for accurate colorimetry and colour imaging of even such low-signal images and to completely remove any visible stray light, whether from UV or ambient light.

-A white light is shined on the artwork.
-A number of separate images, one for each spectral band, are acquired with a scientific calibrated CCD camera and a set of interferential filters.
+A light source (UV, Vis or IR) is directed towards the artwork.
+A number of separate images, one for each spectral band, are acquired with a scientifically calibrated CCD camera and a set of interference filters.

-The multispectral images can then be recombined into an RGB image, which will show a much more faithful reproduction of what is perceived with a direct observation, since with this method it is possible to approximate the tristimulus curves in a more accurate way, compared with what is done in the standard RGB cameras.
+The multispectral images can then be recombined into an RGB image, which will show a much more faithful reproduction of what is perceived by direct observation, since with this method it is possible to approximate the tristimulus curves more accurately than is done in the standard RGB cameras.

-The acquired data can then be processed and allow for a better identification of materials.
+The acquired data can then be processed and allow for better identification of materials.